LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 - Olum's devotees are wiped out by the other two's and all trace of Olum's existence is hidden
 - Several thousand years pass
 - The Librarian Duska Halloni discovers a tome that mentions a third serpentine god: Olum and attempts to commune with them
-- Duska succeeds and meets with Mortos (Olum in disuguise) - Mortos confers that great power can be granted if Duska assumes a position of power.
+- Duska succeeds and meets with Mortos (Olum in disguise) - Mortos confers that great power can be granted if Duska assumes a position of power.
 - Duska seals the contract by sacrificing the Master Librarian and assuming his title
 - Duska's secret is discovered by the ambitious Sturgis who agrees to aid her in return for absolution from Olum for his misguided following of the deceptive Yilani Cemaati
 ## Book 1: Infection